nebulab/renderful/README.md

 [![CircleCI](https://circleci.com/gh/nebulab/renderful.svg?style=svg)](https://circleci.com/gh/nebulab/renderful)

 Welcome!
-Renderful is a rendering engine for [Contentful](https://www.contentful.com) spaces.
+Renderful is a rendering engine for headless CMSs.
 It allows you to map your content types to Ruby objects that take care of rendering your content.

 ## Installation